grtcdr/startpages/README.md

 ---

-### Recent Changes: <a name="recent"></a>
-- [startpage_6](startpage_6) is here!
-It's based on the beautiful and cozy Gruvbox palette and it extends Gruvbox's coziness with a minimal design, and some memorable shortcuts to elevate your speed!

----

-## Set startpage as new tab page <a name="set-startpage"></a>
+## Set Startpage As New Tab Page <a name="set-startpage"></a>
-### Build the extension
+### Build & Sign The Extension
-I use __web-ext__ to build and sign my startpage extensions, you will want to rebuild the extension if you want your modifications to the source code to apply to the extension
+I use `web-ext` to build and sign my startpage extensions, please note that any modifications you make to the startpages won't take effect unless the extension is rebuilt.

-1. Let's clone the repo: `git clone https://github.com/grtcdr/startpages`
+1. Clone the repository: `git clone https://github.com/grtcdr/startpages`
+2. Jump inside: `cd startpages`
-2. Install Mozilla's web-ext by following their guide on their [github repository](https://github.com/mozilla/web-ext) or from your distribution's official repository.
+2. Install `web-ext` by following the guide over in its [GitHub Repository](https://github.com/mozilla/web-ext) or from your distribution's official repositories.
-3. In your terminal, navigate to __src/__ of your desired startpage and run: ` web-ext sign --api-key=$AMO_JWT_ISSUER --api-secret=$AMO_JWT_SECRET`
+3. In your terminal, navigate to __src/__ of your desired startpage and run: `web-ext sign --api-key=$AMO_JWT_ISSUER --api-secret=$AMO_JWT_SECRET`

-For more information on how to obtain your __api-key__ and __api-secret__, [read this guide by Mozilla.](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/)
-Web-ext sign is talked about under _"Signing your extension for self-distribution"_
+For more information on how to obtain your `api-key` and `api-secret`, [read this guide by Mozilla.](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) Signing an extension is talked about under _"Signing your extension for self-distribution"_

 _I'm not the only person making these, there's a whole community just as passionate about spicing up the once boring space most people forget about!
 You can find many more startpages on reddit at **r/startpages**!_